Azure/azureml-examples/CONTRIBUTING.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-## Priority

-Provide samples and source code for documentation for ML professionals which rapidly accelerates productivity.

-## Principles

-- robust and frequent testing
-- standardization of examples where beneficial

 ## Goals

-- all examples working
-- all hyperlinks working
+- source for all code snippets in documentation
-- host complete matrix of practically useful code samples for Azure Machine Learning

 ## Non-goals

 - serve as documentation (see https://docs.microsoft.com/azure/machine-learning)
-- host scenario-specific project templates
+- serve as scenario-specific project templates (coming soon!)
-- host complete matrix of code samples for Azure Machine Learning

 ## Issues